AndrewJBateman/angular-api-countries/README.md

 ## :cool: Features

-* Angular httpClient used to get data from an API and no API key is required.
+* Angular httpClient used to get data from an API - no API key is required.

 ## :clipboard: Status & To-Do List